RemixIT: Continual self-training of speech enhancement models via bootstrapped remixing: Introduction

 \section{Introduction}

 One of the most fundamental problems in audio processing is speech enhancement, where the goal is to isolate and reconstruct the clean speech component from a noisy input recording \cite{benesty2006_general_speech_enhancement}.
-Several studies have shown that employing such denoising models as front-ends is key for building robust automatic speech recognition (ASR) systems \cite{weninger2015SE_w_LSTM_robustASR,sainath2017multichannel_SE_for_ASR,taherian2020robustSE}.
+Several studies have shown that employing such denoising models as front-ends could be useful for building robust automatic speech recognition (ASR) \cite{weninger2015SE_w_LSTM_robustASR,sainath2017multichannel_SE_for_ASR} and speaker recognition \cite{taherian2020robustSE} systems.
 The universal applicability of neural networks has proven to be beneficial for a variety of signal processing problems, including speech enhancement.
 Sophisticated architectures such as convolutional networks \cite{choi2018phaseaware_speechenhancement,zhao2018twostagefor_speechenhancement,defossez20_interspeech,hao2021fullsubnet}, recurrent processing \cite{zhao2018early_RCNN_speechenhancement} self-attention \cite{koizumi2020speech,Isik2020PoCONetSpeechEnhacement,pandey2021dense}, generative adversarial networks \cite{pascual2017segan,fu2019metricgan} as well as variational auto-encoders \cite{bando2018statistical_speeechenhancemnt_VAE_NMF}, to name a few.
-Despite the effectiveness of the aforementioned approaches in cases where large amounts of in-domain training paired data are available, real-world applications necessitate the need for developing robust self-supervised learning (SSL) algorithms to train these models with in-the-wild mixtures.
+Despite the effectiveness of the aforementioned approaches in cases where large amounts of in-domain training paired data are available, real-world applications necessitate the need for developing robust algorithms to train these models with in-the-wild mixtures.

+In the context of speech enhancement, self-supervised learning (SSL) or unsupervised methods differ from semi-supervised ones \cite{xia2021incorporating} in the sense that the former do not have access to clean target signals.
+Orthogonal to these concepts, self-training refers to algorithms which are able to train a new model (student) based on pseudo-targets provided by a previously fitted model (teacher).
+Under this unified terminology, the proposed \textit{RemixIT} framework can also be viewed as an unsupervised self-training algorithm when only unsupervised data are used to pre-train the teacher model.